 Examination of contemporary research on student learning.
 Exploration of the effects of participants’ teaching practices on how students learn in order to enhance student learning outcomes.

-HEDU 503 – Research Methods in Higher Education and HEDU 510 – Special Topic
+HEDU 503 – Research Methods in Higher Education and HEDU 510 – Advanced Topics in Higher Education

 HEDU 503 and 510 are linked papers that focus on research into higher education.
 In HEDU 503 we explore different qualitative approaches to educational research and plan a research project that is completed in HEDU 510.
 We work collaboratively and provide one-to-one supervision of research projects.